MissVeronica/um-decimal-custom-validation/README.md

 Max one decimal point allowed.

-Blanks are not allowed between digits.
+Blanks or non-digit characters are not allowed among digits.
 ## Formatting rules
 When validation rules are finished and accepted additional formatting is added to the user input.